dreamerlzl/forget-me-not/readme.md

 # overview
-- a command-line task reminder sending desktop notifications for linux/macOS
+- fmn(forget-me-not) is a command-line task reminder sending desktop notifications for linux/macOS(M1, intel)
   - relying on [notify-rust](https://github.com/hoodie/notify-rust) it's cross-platform out of box
 - consisting of two executables, a client and a daemon
 - tasks are stored as a file for persistence